auchenberg/kenneth-io/posts/2022-08-25-developer-experience-infrastructure.md

 The DXI category is in its infancy with several emerging seed-stage companies, a handful of Series A, and a few Series D companies.
 No clear leader has emerged, and I believe there's still several green-field opportunities in this space, as the race to build the best developer experience is never a zero-sum game.
 We need more talent, more tooling, and more execution from teams of developers building for developers.

-When looking at the raising expecations for DX, I believe we will see a market demand for DXI that is similar to the same patterns we have seen from cloud infrastructure and data stacks in the past decade: People started building one-off solutions internally, which were hard to build, and as complexiy grew, the incentives to carry the cost internally declined.
+When looking at the rising expecations for DX, I believe we will see a market demand for DXI that is similar to the same patterns we have seen from cloud infrastructure and data stacks in the past decade: People started building one-off solutions internally, which were hard to build, and as complexiy grew, the incentives to carry the cost internally declined.

 That said, there will always be a reason to build developer experience internally, and I do think that there will be a category of companies of all sizes, where DX is so critical to the success of the core product that it can’t or shouldn’t be replaced with DXI.
 However I do believe DXI will enable a new industry baseline of what is considered good enough, and we will see a new generation of companies using DXI as their baselines and innovating from there.